CT Scan of the Chest

 tumors.
 A biopsy is when a small piece of tissue is removed so it can be examined

-and after treatment.
+the chest before and after treatment.

 There may be other reasons for your healthcare provider to recommend a CT scan of